Brad Drew: Playing career

 Drew was the fitness conditioner for Scotland in the 2008 Rugby League World Cup, having been a critical part of the coaching and management staff for a number of years.

-After an impressive stint at rivals Wakefield Trinity Wildcats, Drew re-signed for Huddersfield Giants in September 2009.
+After an impressive stint at rivals Wakefield Trinity Wildcats, Drew re-signed for Huddersfield in September 2009.

 Coaching career

-In 2016, Drew became manager of Ron Massey Cup team The St Mary's Saints.
-In his first year of management, Drew took St Mary's to The Ron Massey Cup grand final but fell short to The Mount Pritchard Mounties.
-In 2017, St Mary's finished as minor premiers in The Ron Massey Cup but were defeated by The Auburn Warriors in the preliminary final.
+In 2016, Drew became manager of Ron Massey Cup team the St Mary's Saints.
+In his first year of management, Drew took St Mary's to the Ron Massey Cup grand final but fell short to the Mount Pritchard Mounties.
+In 2017, St Mary's finished as minor premiers in the Ron Massey Cup but were defeated by the Auburn Warriors in the preliminary final.

 After playing career

-In 2014, Brad Drew became a Real Estate Agent in the Lower Blue Mountains region.
+In 2014, Drew became a Real Estate Agent in the Lower Blue Mountains region.